najamelan/crate_template/README.md

 ## Contributing

-This repository accepts contributions.
-Ideas, questions, feature requests and bug reports can be filed through Github issues.

-Pull Requests are welcome on Github.
-By committing pull requests, you accept that your code might be modified and reformatted to fit the project coding style or to improve the implementation.
-Please discuss what you want to see modified before filing a pull request if you don't want to be doing work that might be rejected.

-Please file PR's against the `dev` branch, don't forget to update the changelog and the documentation.
+Please check out the [contribution guidelines](https://github.com/najamelan/{{crate_name}}/blob/master/CONTRIBUTING.md) when upgrading.

 ### Testing

 ### Code of conduct

-Any of the behaviors described in [point 4 "Unacceptable Behavior" of the Citizens Code of Conduct](http://citizencodeofconduct.org/#unacceptable-behavior) are not welcome here and might get you banned.
+Any of the behaviors described in [point 4 "Unacceptable Behavior" of the Citizens Code of Conduct](https://github.com/stumpsyn/policies/blob/master/citizen_code_of_conduct.md#4-unacceptable-behavior) are not welcome here and might get you banned.
 If anyone including maintainers and moderators of the project fail to respect these/your limits, you are entitled to call them out.

 ## License